We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 After all, the goal is to make sure users know exactly where they’re going when they’re inside the office.

-In the future Microsoft Places map orientation is limited, but with a published API, Microsoft might enable:
+In the future, with a published API, Microsoft Places maps might also include:

-- More Orientation Information: By showing an underlying map or more details as an overlay, users can better understand why their office is oriented in a certain way.
+• More Orientation Information: By showing an underlying map or more details as an overlay, users can better understand why their office is oriented in a certain way by default.

 We will watch with interest as Places evolves.